openstate/stembureaus/README.md

       - Development: `docker-compose -f docker-compose.yml -f docker-compose-dev.yml down --rmi all && docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d`
    - Reload Nginx: `sudo docker exec stm_nginx_1 nginx -s reload`
    - Reload uWSGI (only for production as development environment doesn't use uWSGI and automatically reloads changes): `sudo touch app/uwsgi-touch-reload`

+## Compile assets
+Run the following commands once after a new install:
+- `sudo docker exec -it stm_nodejs_1 bash`
+- `npm install -g gulp bower`
+- `npm install`
+- `bower install --allow-root`

+To compile the assets in production:
+- `gulp --production`

+To compile the assets in development (this generates map files):
+- `gulp`

+To compile the assets in development on any file changes:
+- `gulp watch`

 ## To enter the MySQL database
    - `sudo docker run -it --rm --network stm_stm mysql bash`